 Next Alice tells Aspen how she kept seeing lion’s mane everywhere.
 Even on a walk in the woods while visiting a friend.

 Alice Mangan (R.N., Veteran): Right.
 And I just kind of stumbled upon … Well, not really stumbled.
 It kept getting thrown in my face in multiple ways.
 I feel like the universe kept bringing it to me.
 The last thing was when I was down at a friend’s little mountain, playing in the woods with her.
-And lo and behold, there’s this big white mushroom on the side of the tree and it was lion’s mane.
-I knew what it was immediately because it kept coming across my path, ever since I learned about cannabis.
-And lion’s mane is not psychoactive but it has something pretty cool that I think is going to be a benefit to every human, no differently than cannabis being a benefit.
+And lo and behold, there was this big white mushroom on the side of the tree, and it was a lion’s mane.
+I knew what it was immediately because it kept coming across my path ever since I learned about cannabis.
+And lion’s mane is not psychoactive, but it has something pretty cool that I think is going to be a benefit to every human, no different than cannabis being a benefit.
 Because of the endocannabinoid system.

 Lion’s Mane and Psilocybin

 Then Alice talks about how Stamets recommends using niacin with lion’s mane and psilocybin, a psychedelic mushroom.
-Their effects can repair the myelin sheath, which is a protective tissue around your nerve cells that is often damaged in patients with MS and other neurological disorders.
+Their effects can repair the myelin sheath, a protective tissue around your nerve cells often damaged in patients with MS and other neurological disorders.

 Alice Mangan (R.N., Veteran): And he suggests stacking lion’s mane with niacin, the old fashioned kind that you used to try and clean up your pee for a test, if you were a user.
 I wasn’t a real user, so I never worried about that.
 I was using niacin for detoxing, but it caused that prickly heat blushing.
 That’s the kind you want, with lion’s mane and with micro doses of psilocybin, when that becomes available and legal.
 He believes that that’s the best way to repair the myelin sheath.
 Still we’re getting protection repair, and then progression because he talks about even collective consciousness.
 When we raise, the rewiring of our brain, which is what cannabinoids do and what some of these other things like lion’s mane or our plant therapy, the stuff that was on earth to heal us, we gain benefits.